PrakashSelvarajGit/Javascript-redis-example/README.md

 ```
 node JSUsingIoRedis.js
 ```
-It will ask for a series of inputs about the Redis database connection credentials, the type of operation to perform(currently String and Hash are added) and performs the specific operation on the database.
+It will ask for a series of inputs about the Redis database connection credentials, the type of operation to perform(currently String and Hash are added), and performs the specific operation on the database.

+The other two files Webpage.html and Redis.js were an attempt to get the input from a HTML page and pass it to the Javascript.
+However, I discovered later that the client libraries **ioredis** and **node-redis** work only with node.js runtime and it doesn't work in the browser.